bugradursun/DEX-Tutoria/README.md

 -You can swap between ETH/CD and earn LP Token if you give some ETH to the pool.
 -To earn CD beforehand,join our whitelist and mint some NFTs.
+-Swap logic is based on general x*y = constant to keep the ratio stable in the pool.

 Features will be added such as:
 -Exchanging NFTs